 Morning people, how I envy them.

-When I am forced to be up early and the noise of human life is still faint and far away, that is the magic hour.
+Being up early when the noise of human life is still faint and far away, that is the magic hour.
 The air possesses a certain newness that is not felt at any other time of the day.
-If only I could pull my dragging ass out of the sleep inertia I am in to get out and enjoy it!
+If only I could pull my dragging ass out of the sleep inertia I am swimming in to get out and enjoy it!

-Am I cursed to always see greener grass on the morning person side of things or can I change this aspect that has seemingly plagued me since before high school began?
+Am I cursed to always see the seeming greener grass on the morning person side of things or can I change this aspect that has plagued me since before high school began?